U-C-S/MiniDB/README.md

 - Course Code: IS4C04
 - Course Instructor: `Mr. Suhaas KP`, Assistant Professor, Department of Information Science and Engineering, `The National Institute Of Engineering`, Mysuru 570008

+### Made with
+- OpenJDK 16.0.1
+- Visual Studio Code
+- A bit Powered by [Github-Copilot-preview](https://copilot.github.com/)

 ## Usage

 Use the following commands to perform [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on this NoSQL Database.

 - `list` to list all the created databases
 - `new {name}` For creating a new database. (`{}` denotes that name is a variable)
-- `use {name}` to select the database from the existing ones for CRUD operations
+- `use {name}` to select the database from the existing ones for CRUD operations.
+- `delete {name}` to delete a database.
 - `schema {}` for declaring schema of the database.
 (NOTE: schema must be declared first to add any data)
-- `add {}` for adding data to the database. the data seperated with `,` must follow the schema.
+- `add {}` for adding data to the database. the data is seperated with `,` and must follow the schema.
-- `read` to read and show the data into the console.
+- `read` to read and show the data of the database.

 ### Example usage